 Unipolar cells are another subtype of neurons.
 They have a single axon projecting from the spherical cell body, while other regions of the cell membrane are devoid of dendritic branches.
 These cells are usually encountered in peripheral nerves and sensory ganglia.

 Pseudounipolar cells relate to an older nomenclature used to describe unipolar cells.
-The cell body, which is found in dorsal root ganglia, lacks dendrites, but is equipped with a single axon that bifurcates.
-One branch of the axon travels from the cell body to the spinal cord, while the other travels peripherally.
+The cell body, which is found in dorsal root ganglia, has one single process that serves both the role of the axon and the role of the dendrite.
+This process bifurcates close to the cell body and one branch (the central, or axonic) travels from the cell body to the spinal cord, while the other (the peripheral or dendritic) travels from the periphery to the cell body.
 These cells are associated with proprioception and joint position.

 The cerebrum (neocortex) and cerebellum are histologically divided into layers.
 The former has six layers, while the latter has three layers.
 Each layer within the respective region of the brain contains specific neurons.